-When dealing with a house in foreclosure, it's important to know the difference between fair market value and "quick disposition" price to know your likely charge-off liability.
-Allatoona Appraisal has the training in both presenting snapshots of fair market value for our mortgage originating clients, as well as "quick sale" forecasts that respect your time constraints.
+You need to know the difference between fair market worth and "quick disposition" price to analyze your possible charge-off liability when dealing with a house in foreclosure.
+We can provide both snapshots of fair market value for our mortgage originating clients, in addition to "quick sale" forecasts that understand your time line.

-You need a company with the training to deal with the specific dynamics of a foreclosure appraisal.
-Contact Allatoona Appraisal for a company you can count on.
+We have the expertise to deal with the specific dynamics of a foreclosure appraisal.
+Contact Allatoona Appraisal for a company you can rely on.

-Occupants of houses in foreclosure may be disinclined to allow an inspection of the house, thus presenting unique challenges.
-If they have abandoned the home already, they might have not taken care of the house for a long time - or even worse, ransacked the house.
+Owners of in foreclosure could be uncooperative to allowing an inspection of the property, thus presenting specific challenges.
+If they left the house already, they could have overlooked the care of the property for quite some time - or worse, caused damage to the house.

-For a home that has returned to Real Estate Owned, you probably will want it off your hands as quickly as possible .
-However, you may want to understand and review three values: as-is, as repaired, and "quick sale."
-These represent the value of the property without any repairs done to it, with the repairs required to make the home marketable at full market value appropriate with the other real estate in the area, and, somewhere in the middle, with minor investment in repairs - selling the property quickly, likely to someone inclined to finish the job themselves.
-Again, we understand your time line and the specific circumstances of a bank owned home, in addition to the special information you'll need -- competing listings, neighborhood trends, and the like.
-You can bank on Allatoona Appraisal to handle the appraisal of your REO with expertise and professionalism.
+You will be interested in a speedy disposition if the home has gone back to bank owned.
+So you need to know about and review three values: as-is, as repaired, and "quick sale."
+These represent the worth of the home without any repairs done to it, with the work called for to make the house marketable at full market value corresponding with similar properties in the neighborhood, and, somewhere in the middle, with minimal investment in repairs - selling the property quickly, possibly to someone inclined to finish the job themselves.
+Again, we understand your timeline and the special situation of a bank owned home, in addition to the unique data you'll need -- competing listings, neighborhood trends, and the like.
+You can bank on Allatoona Appraisal to take on the task of your REO with expertise and professionalism.
 Contact us today.